 I recommend having all of these platforms set up so you are sure to get the usernames you want but pick one at a time to learn.
 Once you learn one and start using it you can move on to the next.

-Once you have a basic understanding you can dive deeper with the different platforms.
-Be sure to always been learning about these platforms and new ones that may come out because they are always changing and you can always learn more.
+Once you have a basic understanding you can dive deeper into the different platforms.
+Be sure to always be learning about these platforms and new ones that may come out because they are always changing and you can always learn more.

 If I was going to suggest one platform to start with first I’d say email.
 It’s the most stable platform and it’s a great way to reach your loyal readers.
 My second favorite platform is Pinterest.
 It’s the number one traffic source for many bloggers and it’s a great way to reach new people.

 Additional Resource: Creating Your Social Media Strategy

 These 7 steps can help a lot when it comes to getting your blog started but if you want a more detailed checklist you can download the free ultimate blogging checklist.

 It goes through every step and even gives you an estimate of how long each task will take.
 It will help you make sure you don’t miss anything and get your blog started the right way.